 Do see if you can move your job into a better category to reduce your premium.
 There will usually be more than one accurate description of your role - for example, reporters who never leave their desks can describe themselves as sub-editors or writers rather than journalists.

 Don’t lie about your job as this can invalidate your insurance.
 While you can alter your job title, it’s crucial that it is still accurate - so if you are a circus clown, don’t say you are a top civil servant.

 Do tell insurers if you don’t use your car for work purposes or for commuting to and from work (perhaps you take the train or the bus).
 Remember though, if you lie and get caught out, you’ll be deemed in breach of your insurance and see your claim rejected, as well as risking a £30 fine and six penalty points on your licence.

 Do consider voluntarily restricting your annual mileage to get lower premiums.
 But make sure you don’t go over this.
 Don’t automatically repeat the mileage you have put down for years, especially if you drive less now, perhaps as a result of life under coronavirus.

 Do talk to the professional association or trade union that covers your job.
 They may have negotiated advantageous terms with certain insurers to overcome some or all negative perceptions.

 Don’t simply plump for the first quote you find.
-Always shop around.
+Always compare quotes for car insurance.
 Remember all the other factors that make up a premium quote, not just your job.

 Doing something about one or more of these, such as buying a lower value car, or having a long record without a claim can help mitigate any effects of your job title.